hyperledger/firefly/docs/overview/firefly_supernode.md

 ## Flow features

-Data, value and process flow are how decentralized systems function.
+Data, value, and process flow are how decentralized systems function.
 In an enterprise context not all of this data can be shared with all parties, and some is very sensitive.

 ### Private data flow